-Fig. 2 shows MSOT measurements from a healthy volunteer.
-Images acquired at different wavelengths reveal different structural information and contrast (Fig. 2a-d).
-Images at wavelengths in the 700-850 nm range depict a layer of strong signal from the tissue surface (i.e. skin), with an underlying layer of weak optoacoustic signal and then, at lower depth, an area containing several high-resolution structural features attributed to vascular structures.
-Images at shorter wavelengths (i.e. 750, 850 nm; Fig. 2a, b) showed higher resolution and contrast compared to images at longer wavelengths (i.e. 930 nm; Fig. 2c) reflecting the fact that longer wavelengths are representative of fat and water signals, which reduces contrast in observing hemoglobin.
-This is in particular evident at >930 nm images (i.e. 970 nm; Fig. 2d), which exhibited a low-spatial variation pattern due to the fact that lipids and water are broadly distributed throughout the breast.
-Spectral un-mixing applied to all 28 wavelengths produced a set of four images, i.e. HbO2, Hb, lipid and H2O (Fig. 2e, g, h).
-Fig. 2f shows an image of total blood volume, calculated as the sum of HbO2 and Hb components.
-A composite image showing the overlap of all four components is depicted in Fig. 2i.
+Figure 2 shows MSOT measurements from a healthy volunteer.
+Images acquired at different wavelengths reveal different structural information and contrast (Fig. 2A-D).
+Images at wavelengths in the 700-850 nm range depict a layer of strong signal from the tissue surface (i.e., skin), with an underlying layer of weak optoacoustic signal and then, at lower depth, an area containing several high-resolution structural features attributed to vascular structures.
+Images at shorter wavelengths (i.e. 750, 850 nm; Fig. 2A and B) showed higher resolution and contrast compared with images at longer wavelengths (i.e. 930 nm; Fig. 2C) reflecting the fact that longer wavelengths are representative of fat and water signals, which reduces contrast in observing hemoglobin.
+This is in particular evident at >930 nm images (i.e. 970 nm; Fig. 2D), which exhibited a low-spatial variation pattern due to the fact that lipids and water are broadly distributed throughout the breast.
+Spectral unmixing applied to all 28 wavelengths produced a set of four images, that is, HbO2, Hb, lipid, and water (Fig. 2E, G, H).
+Figure 2F shows an image of total blood volume,